 - The fibula (outer shin bone) is the other bone in your lower leg, placed to the side of your tibia.

 Your knee joint has two types of cartilage – the articular cartilage and the menisci.
-Cartilage is the tough elastic tissue that helps your joints move better by absorbing shock and allowing bones to move against each other without causing friction.
+Cartilage is the tough elastic tissue that helps your joints move better.
+It absorbs shock and allows bones to move against each other without friction.

-Your knee’s articular cartilage, also known as chondral cartilage, lines the surface of all your knee bones, protecting them from wear and tear as the knee joint moves.
-In knee osteoarthritis, your knee cartilage wears down and movement causes friction in the bones, leading to knee pain and stiffness.
+Your knee’s articular cartilage, also known as chondral cartilage, lines the surface of all your knee bones.
+This protects them from wear and tear as the knee joint moves.
+In knee osteoarthritis, your knee cartilage wears down.
+This causes more friction in the bones, leading to knee pain and stiffness.

-The knee menisci are two thick pads of cartilage that sit inside your knee joint and act as shock absorbers to take the impact of walking, running, and landing from jumps.
+The knee menisci are two thick pads of cartilage that sit inside your knee joint.
+These act as shock absorbers to take the impact of walking, running, and landing from jumps.
 They also help stabilize the knee and reduce friction when you move your knee joint.
-Meniscus tear is a common condition of your knee meniscus and can occur due to direct impact or sports injury.

-Your knee has four key ligaments that help to stabilize the knee and keep the knee bones in position while the knee joint moves.
+Your knee has four key ligaments that help to stabilize the knee.
+They also keep the knee bones in position while the knee joint moves.

-Anterior Cruciate Ligament (ACL) – Located in the middle of your knee joint, this ligament forms a cross with the posterior cruciate ligament, keeping the femur and the tibia held together.
+Anterior Cruciate Ligament (ACL) – Located in the middle of your knee joint.
+The ACL ligament forms a cross with the posterior cruciate ligament.
+This keeps the femur and the tibia held together.
 ACL tears are the most common knee ligament injury.

-Posterior Cruciate Ligament (PCL) – Also located in the middle of the knee, this ligament works with the anterior cruciate ligament to stop your tibia from moving backward.
+Posterior Cruciate Ligament (PCL) – Also located in the middle of the knee.
+The PCL ligament works with the ACL to stop your tibia from moving backward.
 Without these two ligaments, your knee would become unstable.

-Medial Collateral Ligament (MCL) – Situated at the inner side of your knee joint, this ligament keeps the medial side of your femur and tibia held together to prevent your knee from buckling inwards.
+Medial Collateral Ligament (MCL) – Situated at the inner side of your knee joint.
+The MCL ligament keeps the inside of your femur and tibia held together.
+This prevents your knee from buckling inwards.

-Lateral Collateral Ligament (LCL) – Located on the outer side of your knee joint, opposite the medial collateral ligament, this ligament holds the lateral side of the femur and fibula together.
+Lateral Collateral Ligament (LCL) – Located on the outer side of your knee joint.
+This is opposite the medial collateral ligament and holds theoutside of the femur and fibula together.

 The quadriceps are large muscles on the front of your thigh which connect to the patella.
-When your quadriceps contract it pulls on your patella, which in turn pulls on the tibia via the patellar tendon.
+When your quadriceps contract it pulls on your patella.
+This in turn pulls on the tibia via the patellar tendon.
 This straightens your leg.
 You can suffer injuries and tears from both the quadriceps and patellar tendon.

-The hamstrings are large muscles on the back of your thigh which attach to your tibia and fibula.
+The hamstrings are large muscles on the back of your thigh that attach to your tibia and fibula.
 When your hamstrings contract, it pulls on your tibia and fibula, bending the knee.